Ed. Vaganay**, 1925

 Two faces of L'Astrée,

-a French critical edition of Honoré d'Urfé's masterpiece, presents the novel and explains its evolution during the author's lifetime.
+the first French critical edition of Honoré d'Urfé's masterpiece, presents the novel and explains its evolution during

 It is a working tool intended